Valeska Zambra

 Valeska Zambra (26 March 1994, La Serena, Chile) is a Chilean physicist specialised in the area of state of matter and strange matter.

 Early life and scientific career

-Valeska Zambra has been interested in science since her her first years of life.
+Valeska Zambra has been interested in science since her first years of life.
 When she was only 12 years old she joined the Sciences Association of her school San Agustín in Copiapó (Chile).

-She studied Physics at the University of Chile, where she also completed a Master's degree.
+She studied physics at the University of Chile, where she also completed a master's degree.
 In 2020 she moved to Vienna (Austria) to realize her PhD studies at the Institute of Science and Technology Austria (ISTA).

 Contributions

 In 2011, when she was 17 years old, she developed an educative software on astronomy to detect and catalog stars and exoplanets.
 She named it Jana, the word in aymara language for sphere of the sky.
 She is a member of the Instituto Milenio de Investigación en Óptica (Millennium Institute for Research in Optics), from the Government of Chile.
 Valeska is interested in scientific divulgation and is involved in talks and workshops for children and adolescents.
 She has also participated in national and international congresses.